 As a former athlete, I rowed for the University of London and Great Britain at a junior level and at the Under 23 World Championships, before retiring in 1999.
 I was a lightweight (just) and liked my food too much.
 A crew mate from these days continued on and won gold in Beijing and silver in London (he was much better of course).

-I now run a bit – around the house after the boys and half marathons (London marathon in 2010).
-I dream of a London 2012 comeback – in my back yard.
+I now run a bit – after my boys and half marathons (London marathon in 2010).

 I have travelled a decent amount and have friends in various corners of the world working for the UN, governments, churches, charities, banks and businesses.